-- 8. The CO shall only assign users to a privilege level 1 (the default). - 9.
+- 8. The CO may configure the modules to use RADsec for authentication.
+If the modules are configured to use RADsec, the Crypto Officer must define RADIUS or shared secret keys that are at least 8 characters long, including at least one letter and at least one number.
+5 - 9.
+The CO shall only assign users to a privilege level 1 (the default). - 10.
 The CO shall not assign a command to any privilege level other than its default.